xlcteam/xlc-team.info/content/about.md

 #### Filip Filo {#filo}
 *master of dismantling*

-You know, to build a robot, one need components.
+You know, to build a robot, one needs components.
 How to get them?
-Well, dismatling old robots, especially the LEGO ones, is not a bad idea.
+Well, dismatling old robots (especially the LEGO ones) is not a bad idea.
 Filo has gained professional skill to do that (sometimes too much).
-Furthermore, he brings the light to the darkness of team troubles, his funny temper and fantasy ideas have not once solved a problem.
+Furthermore, he brings the light to the darkness of team troubles and his funny temper and fantasy ideas have not once solved a problem.

 </div>